vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. image:: google_spreadsheets/retrieve_data.png
    :align: center
-   :alt: Table with examples of arguments to use in Odoo
+   :alt: Table with examples of arguments to use in Leansoft

 Retrieve Grouped Sums
 ---------------------